 - A revelation for people who aren’t aware that they have this condition

-- Gives you a clearer insight into the incentives and behaviour of people who appear to be overly kind
+- Gives you a clearer insight into the incentives and behavior of people who appear to be overly kind

 - Challenges you and makes you question yourself

-- Contains practical exercises to question and help to improve behaviour
+- Contains practical exercises to question and help to improve behavior

 - Can genuinely and tangibly change the daily lives of good guys and those they love